Brownian Motion in the Hilbert Space of Quantum States along with the Ricci Flow and Stochastically Emergent Einstein-Hilbert Action: Formulating a Well-Defined Feynman Path-Integral Measure for Quantum Fields in the Presence of Gravity: Introduction

-wherein $f_{\lambda,i}=\int_S \psi_\lambda f d^Dx$.
-In principle, the mechanism of which we employed in \cite{varshovi1} for working out the fractality condition (\ref {2}) on the space set $S=[-L,L]^D$ (i.e. fractal periodic functions with period $2L$ in each variable), could be generalized to any compact Riemannian manifold $(M,g)$.
-Actually, here we may concentrate on manifolds without boundary.\footnote{So the Neumann and Dirichlet boundary conditions for extracting the eigenvalues and the eigenspaces of the Laplace-Beltrami operator would be irrelevant.} It is well-known that if $(M,g)$ is a closed $D$-dimensional Riemannian manifold then the spectrum of the Laplacian $\Delta$ is discrete and consists of an increasing sequence $\{ \lambda_k\}_{k=1}^\infty$ of eigenvalues (counted with degeneracies) with $\lambda_1=0$ and $\lambda_k \to \infty$ as $k \to \infty$ \cite{yau}.
+wherein $f_{\lambda,i}=\int_S \psi_{\lambda,i} f d^Dx$.
+In principle, the mechanism of which we employed in \cite{varshovi1} for working out the fractality condition (\ref {2'}) on the space manifold $S$ could be generalized to any compact Riemannian manifold $(M,g)$.\footnote{Along this paper, the Riemannian manifold $M$ is always assumed connected and orientable.} Actually, here we may concentrate on manifolds without boundary.\footnote{So the Neumann and Dirichlet boundary conditions for extracting the eigenvalues and the eigenspaces of the Laplace-Beltrami operator would be irrelevant.} It is well-known that if $(M,g)$ is a closed $D$-dimensional Riemannian manifold then the spectrum of the Laplacian $\Delta$ is discrete and consists of an increasing sequence $\{ \lambda_k\}_{k=1}^\infty$ of eigenvalues (with degeneracies) with $\lambda_1=0$ and $\lambda_k \to \infty$ as $k \to \infty$ \cite{yau}.

-On the other hand, the eigenfunctions (resp. the eigenforms) of the Laplacian operator provide a pure point spectrum, which means that $L^2M=L^2(\Lambda^0M)$ (resp. $L^2(\Lambda^n M)$, $n>0$) admits a complete orthonormal basis consisting of eigenfunctions $\psi_{\lambda,i}$ of $\Delta$ with associated eigenvalues $\lambda$s, i.e. $\Delta \psi_{\lambda,i} = \lambda \psi_{\lambda,i}$.
-This leads to a generalized Fourier expansion of continuous functions (resp. forms) on compact Riemannian manifolds.
-An extensive amount of investigations have been made concerning the eigenvalues and their relationship to the background Riemannian geometry.\footnote{See for example \cite{weyl, weyl2, gallot, besse, donnelly, gilkey1, gilkey2, chavel, yau, li-yau, yau0, deshmukh, gilkey3, singer, berger, buser, cheeger, ledoux, lang, egidi, simon, henrot} and the references therein.} These studies pertain to upper and lower bounds for eigenvalues and their asymptotics which are of the most interest in our study.
-There is a major conclusion that is valid for all compact Riemannian geometry; The Weyl's asymptotic law \cite{weyl, weyl2} which asserts that $\lambda_k$ asymptotically behaves as $k^{2/D}$ as $k \to \infty$.
+On the other hand, the eigenfunctions of the Laplacian operator on Riemannian manifold $(M,g)$ provide a pure point spectrum, which means that $L^2(M)=L^2(\Lambda^0M)$ admits a complete orthonormal basis consisting of eigenfunctions of $\Delta$, say $\{\psi_{\lambda,i} \}_{\lambda, i}$, with associated eigenvalues $\lambda$ and the label of degeneracy $i$.\footnote{The same assertion holds for $L^2(\Lambda^n M)$, $n>0$, and the $n$-eigenforms of $\Delta$.} This leads to a Fourier expansion of continuous functions\footnote{And also of continuous $n$-forms.} on compact Riemannian manifolds.
+An extensive amount of investigations have been made concerning these eigenvalues and their relationship to the background Riemannian geometry.\footnote{See for example \cite{weyl, weyl2, gallot, besse, donnelly, gilkey1, gilkey2, chavel, yau, li-yau, yau0, deshmukh, gilkey3, singer, berger, buser, cheeger, ledoux, lang, egidi, simon, henrot} and the references therein.} These studies pertain to upper and lower bounds for eigenvalues and their asymptotics which are of the most interest in our present study.
+There is a major conclusion that is valid for all compact Riemannian geometry; the so-called \emph{Weyl's asymptotic law} \cite{weyl, weyl2}, which asserts that $\lambda_k$ asymptotically behaves as $k^{2/D}$ as $k \to \infty$.